phamelink/check-valid-slides-action/README.md

       - uses: phamelink/check-valid-slides-action@v1
 ```

-We chose here to only run this action if the PR is already labeledd a presentation, so as not to run for all PR.
+We chose here to only run this action if the PR is already labeled a presentation, so as not to run for all PR.

 ---